Crabston/grav-theme-hadron/README.md

-# Minimal Theme
+# Hadron Theme

-The **Minimal** Theme is for [Grav CMS](http://github.com/getgrav/grav).
+modern Grav theme based on Quark with advanced features and styles

 ## Description

-Simple Theme for Grav CMS, depending on Quark and Quark Open Publishing.
-Minimalistic, clean and responsive.
-Enhances the Quark theme with additional features and styles.

-**This theme has to be used as a child theme with Quark and/or Quark Open Publishing.**
+Hadron is a modern [Grav](https://getgrav.org) theme based on [Quark](https://github.com/getgrav/grav-theme-quark).
+As a child/ inherited theme of Quark, it includes more advanced features than the original Quark theme.
+It also offers advanced styling options.

 ## Features

-- makes tables responsive on small screens
-- german translations for everything
-- enhanced blog options
-- more enhancements to the Quark and Quark Open Publishing theme
+_coming soon_